ns-rse/git-collaboration/episodes/branching.md

 2. `You can instead skip this commit: run "git rebase --skip".`
 3. `To abort and get back to the state before "git rebase", run "git rebase --abort".`

 These are really useful messages telling us how we can proceed.
-In this instance we want to take option 1, so we can open the `README.md` and edit it to leave it in the state we want the file to be in.
+In this instance we want to take option 1, so we should open the `README.md` and edit it to leave it in the state we want the file to be in.

 #### 7. Resolve the conflict